Edge-Intelligence-Lab/ChatDKU/chatdku/chatdku/core/README.md

 # Evaluation Metrics

+---

+## Automated Evaluation: How It Works in This Branch

+### Running the Evaluation
+In this branch, you can run the file `agent.py`, which automatically evaluates generated answers after they are produced.

+### Key Details
+- **Latency:** The latency for generating answers will be slightly higher because the evaluation is performed automatically after each generation.
+- **Faithfulness Scores Disclaimer:**
+  - The faithfulness scores from this automated evaluation might appear **lower** than expected.
+This is because there is **no ground truth** for the generated answers during automated evaluation.
+Instead, the system approximates scores by comparing the retrieved context with the generated answers.
+  - This limitation makes automated faithfulness evaluation less reliable for benchmarking but useful for rapid experimentation.

+### Purpose of Automated Evaluation
+The primary purpose of this automated evaluation is to facilitate **hyperparameter optimization** and **faster testing**.
+By approximating the evaluation scores, you can identify promising configurations without manual intervention.

+### Manual Evaluation for Benchmarking
+Despite the automated system, manual evaluation remains the **gold standard** for benchmarking.
+Final evaluations and comparisons will always rely on human judgment to ensure accuracy and reliability.

+---

 ## Overview

 This repository provides an evaluation framework for assessing Retrieval-Augmented Generation (RAG) systems.
 The framework uses five core metrics to evaluate the quality of retrieval and generation: